wp-plugins/football-pool/readme.txt

 **Translations**

-At the moment the plugin is available in English, Dutch, Spanish and (partly in) Polish.
+At the moment the plugin is available in English, Dutch, Spanish, French and (partly in) Polish.
 If someone wants to help translate the plugin in another language, or make the existing translations better ;), please contact me at wordpressfootballpool [at] gmail [dot] com.
 The <a href="http://wordpress.org/extend/plugins/football-pool/faq/">FAQ</a> contains information on how to use a different language.

 **Other things**